 Teach Your Children About Online Safety

-Educate your children about the kinds of information they should never share online, including full name, address, phone number, school name, and other personal identifiers.
+Educate your children about the kind of information they should never share online, including their full name, address, phone number, school name, and other personal identifiers.
 Make sure your children’s social media accounts and online profiles have strict privacy settings.

 Many online platforms offer account notification settings that alert you to unusual activities, such as logins from new devices or failed password attempts—enable these to keep track of your children’s account security.